 Parents have an important role in supporting their children throughout the process.
 To learn more, read our articles Your Child, the Police and You and Going to Court With Your Child.

-Police Take Extrajudicial Measures
+Police can apply Extrajudicial Measures

-The Teen Gets an Extrajudicial Sanction
+The Teen May Get an Extrajudicial Sanction

 The police can decide not to apply an extrajudicial measure.
 Instead, they can send the case to the criminal and penal prosecuting attorney.
 This is the government lawyer who brings criminal cases to court against people accused of crimes.
 This lawyer is also called the Crown prosecutor or simply the prosecutor.